CALL FOR FREE CONSULTATION

 Understanding EMDR Therapy in California

-The therapy was accidentally discovered by psychologist Dr. Francine Shapiro in 1987 when she realized that her own disturbing thoughts were less disturbing while her eyes were moving quickly during a walk.
+This treatment method was accidentally discovered by psychologist Dr. Francine Shapiro in 1987.
+She realized that her disturbing thoughts were easier to manage whenever her eyes were moving rapidly during a walk.

-This led Shapiro to develop what is now a powerful, evidence-based therapy for processing trauma and emotional distress.
+Shapiro ultimately developed EMDR, which is now a strong, evidence-based therapy for processing trauma and emotional distress.

 How It Works

-EMDR helps your brain reprocess distressing memories by mimicking the process by which your brain reorganizes memory during REM sleep.
+EMDR allows your brain to reprocess traumatic memories by using a similar process to how your brain organizes memory, during REM sleep.

-EMDR uses bilateral stimulation, which can include eye movements, tapping, or sounds, to help"unlock" the traumatic, or "stuck" memories allowing the brain to store them properly, thereby diminishing the emotional charge.
+With EMDR you are given bilateral stimulation, eye movements, tapping, sounds, etc..., that "unlock" the traumatic memories, or "stuck" memories, which allows the brain to store the memories normally decreasing its emotional charge.

 EMDR can produce results more efficiently than the longer process typical of talk therapy.